Parametrisation and dictionary for CP violating Higgs boson interactions: Dictionary for mapping between the Higgs basis, SMEFT and HEFT

-Moving on to the Higgs boson-gauge operators~\eqref{eq:HiggsBasis:hvv} and Higgs boson-fermions operators~\eqref{eq:HiggsBasis:hff}, the correspondence between the Higgs basis and the HEFT is the same also for the $H^2$ operators~\eqref{eq:HiggsBasis:h2}, up to a different Wilson coefficient.
-In the following we write explicitly only the $ \widetilde{c_j}(a_i)$ coefficients, noticing that the $\widetilde{c}_j^{(2)}(b_i)$ coefficients can be found by replacing $a_i$ with $b_i$ in the definition of the respective $\widetilde{c_j}(a_i)$ coefficient.
+Moving on to the Higgs boson-gauge operators of Eq.\,\eqref{eq:HiggsBasis:hvv} and Higgs boson-fermions operators of Eq.\,\eqref{eq:HiggsBasis:hff}, the correspondence between the Higgs basis and the HEFT, Eq.\,\eqref{eq:HEFT-bos} and Eq.\,\eqref{eq:HEFTLO}, is the same also for the $H^2$ operators of Eq.\,\eqref{eq:HiggsBasis:h2}, up to a different Wilson coefficient.
+In the following we write explicitly only the $ \widetilde{c_j}(a_i)$ coefficients, where $ \widetilde{c_j}(a_i)$ stands for the Wilson coefficient $ \widetilde{c_j}$ as a function of the parameter $a_i$.
+Notice that the $\widetilde{c}_j^{(2)}(b_i)$ coefficients can be found by replacing $a_i$ with $b_i$ in the definition of the respective $\widetilde{c_j}(a_i)$ coefficient.